Review of the American Express Platinum Card

 $20 Streaming Credit Monthly

-You can get up to a $20 streaming credit each month when you use your card to pay for Peacock, Audible, SiriusXM, and the New York Times.
+You can get up to a $20 streaming credit each month when you use your card to pay for Peacock, Hulu, Disney+, ESPN+, the New York Times, or the Wall Street Journal.
 Pre-enrollment is required.
-I use my credit for Audible.
+I use my credit for Hulu.

-Every four years, you can get a credit of $85 for TSA Precheck or $100 for Global Entry.
-This lets you breeze through security!
+You can get a credit of $78 for TSA PreCheck or $100 for Global Entry every four years, which allows you to breeze through security!

 $189 CLEAR credit

 Getting through the airport quickly is a priority for me, so I always use this credit.
-Pay your CLEAR membership with this card, and it will be credited back.
+Pay your CLEAR membership with this card, which will be credited back.

 CLEAR gets me through the airport quicker!